Security-Onion-Solutions/securityonion-docs/getting-started.rst

 **How many machines do I need?**

-This could be anywhere from one machine to thousands of machines.
+Depending on your use case, this could be anywhere from one machine to thousands of machines.
 The :ref:`architecture` section will help you decide.

 **What kind of hardware does each of those machines need?**